Eficnbo/Monitor-App/README.md

 localhost:7777/ to get to the landing page!

 To run the tests:

 Go to the tests folder: cd tests and then:

+	modify the ./env file under the /tests folder similarly as above and then:

 	- deno test --allow-net --allow-read --allow-env --unstable runTests.js

+NOTE tests won't run unless you modify the .env file under /tests, different from the ./env file under root.

 ## Features Checklist: